 Database model

-The storage backend model for a token contains the following information:
+The storage backend model for a token contains the following information:- ID: The token identifier.

 - Expiration: The date at which point the token is invalid.